hdShang/arxiv-daily/docs/cs-RO/2025-10-03/papers/251003081v1-embracing-evolution-a-call-for-body-control-co-design-in-embodied-hu.md

 ---
 layout: default
-title: Embracing Evolution: A Call for Body-Control Co-Design in Embodied Humanoid Robot
+title: "Embracing Evolution: A Call for Body-Control Co-Design in Embodied Humanoid Robot"
 ---

 # Embracing Evolution: A Call for Body-Control Co-Design in Embodied Humanoid Robot